-Loans to governments were \$370.8 million, which was a \$265.1 million increase from 2018, due primarily to an increase in sovereign lending in Bermuda and Cayman in the latter part of 2019.
+Loans to governments were \$279.4 million, which was a \$91.3 million decrease from 2019, due primarily to the repayment of the government facility in Bermuda.

 Commercial

 The commercial and industrial loan portfolio includes loans and overdraft facilities advanced primarily to corporations and small and medium-sized entities, which are generally not collateralized by real estate and where loan repayments are expected to flow from the operation of the underlying businesses.